 EJCSM: E-Journal of Cross Sections in Mathematics

-The journal EJCSM is on construction/design yet.
-But I invite you to read articles that I seldom post on this page.
+The journal EJCSM is on construction but I invite readers to read articles I seldom post on this page and few of them are available in arXiv.org

 My profile and URL address in a global network of scientists & researchers